Steve-Fenton/stevefenton.co.uk/src/pages/blog/2014/01/scrum-masters-are-ushers.md

 The metaphor is that of an usher:

-> “Ushers assist visitors by formally showing the way in a large building or to their appropriate seats.
-This may coincide with a security role.” – [Wikipedia](http://en.wikipedia.org/wiki/Usher_%28occupation%29)
+> Ushers assist visitors by formally showing the way in a large building or to their appropriate seats.
+This may coincide with a security role.
+[Wikipedia](http://en.wikipedia.org/wiki/Usher_%28occupation%29)

 This is a good description of a Scrum Master.
 The vast majority of the role is helping others: giving people directions, showing them to their seats, answering questions, helping to reduce distractions.
 A much smaller part of the role is helping people to adhere to the social culture, which means largely sticking to the rules that the majority of the people present support: keeping reasonably quiet, staying off the stage and remaining seated – whatever is appropriate in the given circumstances.